PineappleOrca/Pokemon_Game/README.md

 - A Pokemon battle to feature similar setup to that of the main games
 - The Pokemon will then gain experience points and level accordingly
 - Levelling will have its appropriate effect on the pokemon's stats.
 - Create some AI trainers with sample pokemon and levels to have mock fights with

 -> Current Status (WIP)
 - Pokemon battles work as expected (minus correct damage calcs), moves and pokemon loaded from JSON files , opponent is assigned one random pokemon after the user selects theirs from an initial set of 4
+- Updated with formula damage calcs, STAB and type effectiveness added (if a bit clunky)
+- added more menus and displays for clearer UX
+- added in "AI" trainer (random moves from computer)

 -> Things to add
-- Correct battle damage calcs (apply formula), type effectiveness etc, factor in accuracy
+- Correct battle damage calcs (apply formula (DONE)), type effectiveness (DONE) etc, factor in accuracy
 - pp tracking for moves
-- improve display between turns to show pp and move types so the user can decide
+- improve display between turns to show pp and move types so the user can decide  (DONE not pp)
-- add automated bot moves so it feels like the user is playing vs a bot
+- add automated bot moves so it feels like the user is playing vs a bot  (DONE)
 - pokemon status moves + affect on stats
 - maybe add support for player vs bot and player vs player, so player vs bot mode, the bot randomly picks a move, player vs player, two users subsequently use keystrokes for moves?
 - import pokeapi to populate database with moves and pokemon stats for improved accuracy, sqlite database for scalability